GSA/digitalgov.gov/content/events/2017/2017-12-12-workshop-making-government-websites-with-github-federalist-us-web-design-standards.md

 The second part of the workshop will be your chance to get hands-on experience with these tools.
 We are designing three breakout sessions aimed at helping those on your team publish on Federalist by the end of the day.

+:sparkles: _We will live-stream the first 45mins of the workshop.
+Video will be available after._ :sparkles:

 ### Schedule
 * 9 - 9:15am — Arrivals
-* 9:15 - 10am — Federalist overview
+* 9:15 - 10am — Federalist overview _(+ online)_
 * 10 - 10:45am — Breakout working groups
 * 10:45am — Take temperature of the room
 * 10:45 - 11am — Break
 * 11 - 12:00pm — Further learning and discussion

+---

-When you register for the event, we’d like to know:
+**When you register for the event, we’d like to know:**

 * Are you interested in a GitHub-for-beginners training?
 What specific questions about GitHub would you want the training to cover?
 * Do you have a website you think Federalist might be a good candidate for hosting?